 Grade Level Awards: Based on enrollment, up to two awards may be given at a particular grade level.
 The selected categories will usually be Achievement, and Improvement.
-A total of 3 awards will be given at each grade level, but need not necessarily include all 3 types of awards.
+There is also one special award foe Middle School and one special award for High School.

-CIC grade level awards examples (A)
+CIC Grade Level Awards Examples (A)